PAY EQUITY DASHBOARD

 Pay by Gender

-Based on data available as of 3/31/2023, the County’s female workforce earned on average 5.8% less than its male counterpart.
-The pay gap is well below the 2021 National Gender Pay Gap of 16.9% as reported by the Bureau of Labor and Statistics.
+Based on data available as of 9/11/2024, the County’s female workforce earned on average 6% less than its male counterpart.
+While this pay gap is well below the 2022 National Gender Pay Gap of 16% as reported by the Bureau of Labor and Statistics, the County is currently reviewing its compensation data in order to identify potential reasons for the 6% gap and ways to narrow it.

 Pay by Race/Ethnicity